hakavlad/nohang/README.md

     - Fix conf parsing: use of `line.partition('=')` instead of `line.split('=')`
     - Add `PSI` support (using `/proc/pressure/memory`, need Linux 4.20+)
     - Add `oom-sort`
-    - Redesign of the config
+    - Reduce memory usage (remove `import argparse`)
-    - Remove CLI options
+    - Remove CLI options (need to add it again via sys.args)
     - Remove self-defense options from config, use systemd unit scheduling instead
     - Add the ability to send any signal instead of SIGTERM for processes with certain names
     - Handle UnicodeDecodeError if victim name consists of many unicode characters